timvlaer/timvlaer.github.io/_posts/2017-09-01-replacing-kafka-ebs-volumes.md

 The performance of EBS volumes is strictly related to the size of the disks: bigger disks get higher I/O throughput.
  So it might be easy to speed up kafka doing I/O intensive work (like reindexing) by temporarily increasing the disk size.

- We wanted to decrease the disks afterwards, because we don't need the extra storage for now and want to avoid the extra cost for it.
+We want to decrease the disks when Kafka is running normal again, because we don't need the extra storage for now and want to avoid the extra cost for it.
 Problem is that when you want to decrease the volume of an EBS disk, you have to replace it with a new one.
 Here is how you do that:

 1. Create a new EBS volume and attach it to the kafka broker machine.
 1. Check with `lsblk` the new disk device